 Inquire about the exhibition: inquiries@alminerech.com

-For the first time, the Almine Rech Gallery, Brussels is presenting a solo exhibition by James Turrell.
+For the first time, Almine Rech Brussels is presenting a solo exhibition by James Turrell.
 Born in Los Angeles in 1943, James Turrell lives and works in Arizona.

 After studying psychology and mathematics, he trained in art at the University of California at Irvine in 1965-66 and obtained an MA from the Claremont Graduate School in 1973.
 He presented his first “projection pieces” at the Pasadena Art Museum as early as 1967.
 These light projections into a corner of a room or flat against a wall laid the foundations for a body of work that is essentially based on the very matter of light as an artistic medium and on the question of the perception of matter as well as light and colour.